SudoDotDog/Brontosaurus/docs/sdk/react.md

 Brontosaurus.hydrate(serverPath, applicationKey, true);
 ```

-For an application that requires signed-in, remove the last parameter of `hydrate` function.
+For an application that requires signed-in, remove the last parameter of the `hydrate` function.
 Like:

 ```ts
 import { Brontosaurus } from "@brontosaurus/web"
 Brontosaurus.hydrate(serverPath, applicationKey);
 ```

-Other than `hydrate`, there are several ways to register Brontosaurus with `@brontosaurus/web`, check the document for more information.
+Besides `hydrate`, there are several ways to register Brontosaurus with `@brontosaurus/web` and check the document for more information.

 ## Logout

-Wherever of your application, use the following code to logout current user.
+Wherever of your application, use the following code to logout the current user.

 ```ts
 import { Brontosaurus } from "@brontosaurus/web"